book/dumbbackup/README.md

 So I decided to go with a very simple strategy: back everything up with `rsync` *now* on my remote server (and later, NAS) so nothing horribly catastrophic and unrecoverable would happen to my data.
-Worst case, I could restore files by copying them back from the archives.
+Worst case, I could restore files by copying them back manually from the archives.

 # Installation